kopaka1822/EntityCS/README.md

 });
 ```

-This may seem slower like the other approach but with function inlining this approach is exactly as fast as the previous.
+It may seem slower than the other approach, but with function inlining it is exactly as fast as the previous one.
-A way to improve independent per entity actions for a bigger amount of entities is running this function on multiple threads.
+A way to improve independent per entity actions for a bigger amount of entities may just be achieved by running the function on multiple threads.
-With the manager this can be easily done:
+However, the Manager can easily work this out:

 ```c++
 m.forEachParallel<Transform,Movement>([](ecs::Entity<System>& e)